-Ecuador is a favorite international destination.
+Ecuador is a favorite destination for international travelers – particularly outdoor enthusiasts.
 Start with whitewater kayaking, rafting, biking, yoga retreats, bird watching and multi-sport adventures…and that is just the start of what you can do here.

 The rivers of Ecuador are what initially brought us to this beautiful country, but it was the people. the scenery, the potential of this favored destination that have kept us here all these years.
 Ecuador consists of the towering Andes, snowcapped volcanoes, jungle birds and animals, expanses of Amazon jungle, the Pacific Coast and the Galapagos Islands.
 Visit just once and you will embrace the theme #allyouneedisecuador.